stereolabs/zed-ros-wrapper/examples/zed_nodelet_example/README.md

         </node>
 ```

-it is really important to noticed these two lines:
+it is really important to notice these two lines:

 ```<param name="output_frame_id" value="$(arg left_camera_frame)"/>```

 ```<remap from="image" to="$(arg depth_topic)"/>```

-The first line tells to the `DepthImageToLaserScanNodelet` nodelet which is the frame name of the virtual scan message.
+The first line tells to the `depthimage_to_laserscan` nodelet which is the frame name of the virtual scan message.

-The second line tells to the `DepthImageToLaserScanNodelet` nodelet which is the depth image topic to use to extract the information to generate the virtual laser scan.
+The second line tells to the `depthimage_to_laserscan` nodelet which is the depth image topic to use to extract the information to generate the virtual laser scan.

-For the description of the other parameters please refer to the [`depthimage_to_laserscan` package documentation](http://wiki.ros.org/depthimage_to_laserscan)
+For the description of the other parameters please refer to the [documentation of the `depthimage_to_laserscan` package](http://wiki.ros.org/depthimage_to_laserscan)